 In contrast to seeing the work as a burden, employees who have the opportunity to use their full potential become more engaged, more effective, and more passionate about creating and performing their best work.
 Recognize and reward employees regularly for their productive work.
 Acknowledge the employee’s strengths, praise them, and help them pursue roles and responsibilities that maximize their abilities.

-A strong emphasis on manager development should be placed at the top of burnout-related strategies.
+One of the best strategies for beating burnout at work is having a strong emphasis on manager development.
 In Gallup’s research, direct managers have the most significant impact on employee burnout.

-In addition, the report found that 70% of employees feel that their employers are not doing enough to prevent or alleviate burnout.
+In addition, the report found that 70% of employees feel that their employers are not doing enough to prevent or alleviate burnout in the workplace.
 When employees are running low on high-performance fuel, so is your organization’s decision-making, customer service, quality control, and innovations.
-Lingo Live is here to help you empower your managers to be effective leaders.
+Lingo Live is here to help you empower your managers to be effective leaders and help your company increase employee engagement.